oracle-livelabs/security/oracle-universal-authenticator/authenticate-using-oaa/authenticate-using-oaa.md

 In this lab, you will:

-* Access the sample web application using multi factor authentication
+* Access the sample web application using OAA

-  *Note:* All the demo users and apps have been pre-seeded to perform the use-cases
+  ***Note:*** All the demo users and apps have been pre-seeded to perform the use-cases

 ## Prerequisites